INDUSTRY LEADING RESEARCH DRIVING CHANGE

 law firm diversity database

-MCCA supports corporate America’s leaders in doing better to make companies more diverse, equitable, and inclusive.
+MCCA supports corporate America’s leaders in doing better to make companies more inclusive.
 And we believe lawyers are uniquely positioned to inspire and encourage that progress.
 We also know data collection and transparency are a critical first step towards real change—because from transparency springs accountability, and from accountability comes change.
 With this is mind, we created a new Law Firm Diversity Database that will provide members with access to data and trend analytics about diversity across America’s law firms—including diversity of race and ethnicity, gender, sexual orientation, disability status.

 This new Law Firm Diversity Database is possible thanks to the law firms who participate each year’s Law Firm Diversity Survey, as well as the firms and corporate counsel advisory groups who have worked closely with us since 2004 to design and grow our annual Law Firm Diversity Survey.
 We thank all our partners for their commitment to the power of data to inform change.